PatrickRWright/share/review.md

 - "explore outliers"
 - "because time is limiting reviews need to be placed strategically"
 - "environment: expect mistakes, mistakes are ok"
-- reusable code/functions should be moved into packages
+- reusable code/functions should be moved into packages / suggestions during review, discussion in group meeting